td-svs-2/CV-for-everyone/README.md

 # M.Ç. - Part-time Software Engineer

 ## About Me
-Hello there! 👋 I'm M.Ç., a part-time Software Engineer passionate about crafting efficient and elegant solutions.
+Hello there! 👋 I'm Mehmed Çakür, a part-time Software Engineer passionate about crafting efficient and elegant solutions.
 I specialize in Docker, Flask, and Python.
 This README offers a glimpse into my journey, skills, and ongoing exploration in the realm of software development.

 ## Professional Journey